RadioShuttle/MQTTPushClient_Android/README.md

 * Check out (clone) this project
 * Import the project in Android Studio:
   * Start Android Studio and select “Import project”
-  * Select folder containing the main build file (build.gradle)
+  * Select folder containing the main build file (“build.gradle”)

 For a first impression:
 * Set up an emulator instance or connect a device via USB to run the application

 ## Publish an own app on the Google Store
 * Set an application ID:
-  * Open app/build.gradle (Module: app) and set your own unique application ID, the default   “de.radioshuttle.mqttpushclient” must not be used for own projects.
+  * Open “app/build.gradle” (Module: app) and set your own unique application ID, the default   “de.radioshuttle.mqttpushclient” must not be used for own projects.
 * Create a signing configuration

 To upload the app to the Google Play Store, the app/bundle must be signed.
 See https://developer.android.com/studio/publish/app-signing

-In app/build.gradle replace:
+In “app/build.gradle” replace:

 `if(project.hasProperty("MQTTPushClient.signing") {
 ...